 Two booklets are available to aid the preparation of individuals for a) membership in a Presbyterian church and b) eldership in a Presbyterian church.
-To access these booklets, visit the Christian Education and Nurture Committee website (http://cenc.org.au).
-The booklets are located under the heading 'Featured Downloads' to the right of the home page.
+To access these booklets, visit the Christian Education and Nurture Committee website: cenc.org.au under Resources/Downloads/Study Guides.